 - Whilst model units of metres are in use, if necessary, units can be input and converted into model units.
-To do this, click in the thickness value area and press the button to open the Unit Convertor and Variation Utility. - Change the units to mm in the drop-down menu and enter a value of 546.
-Press OK to convert the 546 value entered into model units of metres. - No eccentricity needs to be entered. - Enter the attribute name as Lug Thickness 0.546 and click OK. - To make this attribute the default for all subsequent geometry click the right-hand mouse button on the geometry attribute name in the Treeview and select the Set Default option.
+To do this, click in the thickness value area and press the I button to open the Unit Convertor and Variation Utility. - Change the units to mm in the drop-down menu and enter a value of 546.
+Press OK to convert the 546 value entered into model units of metres. - No eccentricity needs to be entered. - Enter the attribute name as Lug Thickness 0.546 and click OK. - To make this attribute the default for all subsequent geometry click the righthand mouse button on the geometry attribute name in the Set Default option.